medialize/ally.js/docs/api/query/focusable.md

 Finds focusable elements in the DOM.

+The query infrastructure provides two different implementations.
+The `"quick"` strategy uses [`document.querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) and is able to find *most* focusable elements.
+Elements that are made focusable by way of CSS properties cannot be queried that way, though.
+To allow finding *more* focusable elements, the `"strict"` strategy makes use of [TreeWalker](https://developer.mozilla.org/en-US/docs/Web/API/TreeWalker) to "manually" iterate over the DOM.
+While the `"strict"` strategy provides more accurate results, it is slower than the `"quick"` strategy.
+The default strategy is `"quick"`.

 Consult the data tables [what browsers consider focusable](../../data-tables/focusable.md) and what ally.js considers focusable in [`strategy: "strict"`](../../data-tables/focusable.strict.md) or [`strategy: "quick"`](../../data-tables/focusable.quick.md) to learn how HTML elements behave.